AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/classroom.md

    A CSV file with your existing Classroom Locations is downloaded.
 The following columns are available:

    1. **room_id**: Unique identifier for the location.
-   1. **locale**: Locale for the translated Location Name and Room Information.
+   1. **locale**: Locale for the translated Location Name and Location Information.
    1. **name**: Name of the classroom.
    1. **country**: Country where the classroom is located.
    1. **state**: State, province, or region where the classroom is located.